hugochang1/Tutorial/KnowHow/Leadership/CommunicationSkill/readme.md

 - Example
   - background: ABC has improved something for 10%
   - Complication: but it also causes a problem DEF
-  - Answer: we need other ownerS to look at this problem
+  - Answer: we need other owners to look at this problem
   - Action: Does your team has the resource to support it?